MIfoodie/Ender3Firmware/README.md

 # Ender3Firmware
 I couldn't find firmware that was what I wanted... so I compiled my own 🤓

-To install, format a micro SD card with FAT32 and place the .bin file in it.
+To install, format a micro SD card with FAT32 and place the .bin file in it (found here https://github.com/MIfoodie/Ender3Firmware/releases).
 All you have to do then is place that card in your printer and turn it on.

 Features (that aren't in the official build!):